PaoloMura/graphquest/docs/usage.rst

 The `data` setting gives persistent storage.
 It will retain its value when the `generate_feedback()` method is called.
 For more information on its relevance, see the :ref:`next section <question_lifecycle>`.

+The `highlight_nodes` and `highlight_edges` settings may be used to provide a list of elements to be highlighted with a blue underlay in the graph.
+These attributes may be changed in the `generate_feedback()` method, and when the feedback is shown to the student, those elements will also be highlighted in the graph to aid your explanation.

+All settings can be changed at any time within the class methods.
+See the :ref:`next section <question_lifecycle>` to understand exactly when the values will be used.

 See the :ref:`code above <python_feedback_setting>` for an example with the `feedback` setting.